Providence Friars men's basketball: 2021–2022 season — Big East regular season champions / NCAA tournament

 After a disappointing campaign the previous season marred by a COVID-19 shortened schedule and no fans, Ed Cooley led the Friars to their first regular season championship in Big East History with an overall record of 24–4 and 14–3 within the conference.
 The Friars clinched the title at home in front of a sold out Dunkin Donuts Center crowd.
 The Friars spent most of this season ranked in the AP and Coaches top 25 Polls reaching as high as 8/9 on Feb 14, 2022.

 2022-2023 season — Coach Cooley's final season with the Friars

 The Friars finished their season with a 13–7 record in Big East play and a 21–12 record overall, including a loss to UConn in the Big East tournament quarterfinals and a First Round loss to the University of Kentucky in the NCAA tournament.
 On March 20, 2023, Coach Cooley resigned as head coach at Providence to become the head coach at Georgetown University.
-He was replaced by Kim English.
-Cooley's decision to leave Providence prompted intense backlash from students and fans that was described by a former employee of the school's athletic department as "racially charged, abusive and intrusive."
+Cooley's decision to leave Providence prompted intense backlash from students and fans that was described in a lawsuit by a former employee of the school's athletic department as "racially charged, abusive and intrusive."
+The school denied those charges.

+English era: 2023–-2026

+On March 23, 2023, Providence hired George Mason University head coach Kim English as the 16th head coach in program history.
+On March 13, 2026, after 3 seasons without an appearance in the NCAA tournament, English was fired.

+Hodgson era: 2026–present

+On March 22, 2026, Providence announced that University of South Florida head coach Bryan Hodgson would be the school's new head coach.